cheminfo/visualizer-on-tabs/README.md

 ### Clone visualizer-on-tabs

-Clone the github project in your prefered location.
+Clone the GitHub project in your preferred location.
 In this example let's use /usr/local/node/

 ```bash
 cd usr/local/node/